26 May 2018

 Now that the restoration is complete the MMT is keen to encourage local interest in the mausoleum and to establish a local Friends group which can provide and manage controlled access to parties interested in its architecture and history, supply local supervision to ensure that any required work or maintenance be advised to the MMT, and to develop further research into the history and architecture of this engaging structure.

-With this in mind the MMT is holding an Open Day which will enable local residents and interested groups to see the interior as well as the outside of the mausoleum and witness the great restoration work which has been carried out.
+With this in mind the MMT held an Open Day which enabled local residents and interested groups to see the interior as well as the outside of the mausoleum and witness the great restoration work which has been carried out.

-The day will begin with a talk given by Tim Knox, Patron and former Chairman of the MMT and recently appointed Director of the Royal Collection.
+The day began with a talk given by Tim Knox, Patron and former Chairman of the MMT.and recently appointed Director of the Royal Collection.
 Tim has been Director of the Fitzwilliam Museum, Cambridge since April 2013.
 An eminent architetural historian and curator of country houses, he was previously Director of the Sir John Soane's Museum and Head Curator at the National Trust.